carlosmobile/Cine/README.md

 # Architecture

-I use native <b>SwiftUI MVVM</b>, of course this is a flexible architecture and I can implement it in a basic or advanced way as needed.
-This project supports UIKit and SwiftUI views.
-In case that we need to solve some issue with SwiftUI we can solve it using ViewModel fully compatible with both UIKit and SwiftUI views.<br><br>
+I use native <b>SwiftUI MVVM</b>, which is a flexible architecture that can be implemented in a basic or advanced manner as needed.
+This project supports both UIKit and SwiftUI views.
+In case of issues with SwiftUI, we can address them using the ViewModel, which is fully compatible with both UIKit and SwiftUI views.<br><br>
-MVVM is a "reactive" architecture.
-Its a perfect fit to use SwiftUI with Combine.
-The view reacts to changes on the view model, and the view model updates its state based on data from the model.
+MVVM is a "reactive" architecture, ideally suited for use with SwiftUI and Combine.
+The view reacts to changes in the view model, and the view model updates its state based on data from the model.

 <p align="left">
   <img src="readme_images/basic-mvvm.png" width="700" height="382"/>